remoteintech/remote-jobs/company-profiles/tech-angels.md

 ## Remote status

 Tech-Angels doesn't have any office.
-We are all working remotly, except the ones behing on clients premises.
+We are all working remotely, except the ones behing on clients premises.
 We use online tools to synchronize.

 ## Region